JoshuaMcroberts/DeliveryDilemmaLite/README.md

 - [Windows Terminal](https://www.microsoft.com/en-gb/p/windows-terminal/9n0dx20hk701#activetab=pivot:overviewtab) (Found on Microsoft Store)
 ## Install and Run

-1. Download the file as a .zip
+1. Download the folder as a .zip

-2. Extract the file to the location you wish.
+2. Extract the folder to the location you wish.

-3. Right click the file and select the 'Open In terminal' option.
+3. Right click on any .py file within the folder and select the 'Open In terminal' option.

+4. Maximise the Terminal window or put it into full screen mode.

-4. Find the file 'start.py' and run it with the following command.
+5. Find the file 'start.py' and run it with the following command.

    ```
    python3 start.py